sacridini/Awesome-Geospatial/README.md

 * [Osm2pgsql](https://github.com/openstreetmap/osm2pgsql) - osm2pgsql is a tool for loading OpenStreetMap data into a PostgreSQL.
 * [52North SOS](http://52north.org/communities/sensorweb/sos/) - A reference implementation of the [OGC Sensor Observation Service specification (version 2.0)]
 * [Maptiks](https://maptiks.com/) - Maptiks its a tool that provides in-depth user insights by tracking how visitors click, pan and zoom on your maps.
+* [Generic Mapping Tools](https://github.com/GenericMappingTools/gmt) - GMT is an open source collection of about 90 command-line tools for manipulating geographic and Cartesian data sets.

 ## Cheat sheets